Ayren-Villet/Ayren-Villet.github.io/README.md

 ###

-<p align="left">👩‍💻 <br>📚 I'm currently learning Java, JavaScript, Github and Software Development<br>🎯 Goals: My goal is to become a professional developer and build real-world applications<br>🎲 Fun fact:I fix one bug and create three more 😆</p>
+<p align="left">👩‍💻 I code with IntelliJ  <br>📚 I'm currently learning Java, JavaScript, Github and Software Development<br>🎯 Goals: My goal is to become a professional developer and build real-world applications<br>🎲 Fun fact: I fix one bug and create three more 😆</p>

 ###